 Having lost the Prop 8 battle, equality foes have found a new target: transgender children.

 The law protecting transgender children, which California Gov. Jerry Brown signed in August, says schools must treat transgender students as equal to cisgender students.
 A coalition of anti-LGBT groups calling itself “Privacy for All Students” has circulated 200,000 anti-trans petitions throughout California.
 Their goal is to collect 505,000 valid signatures by November 12, 2013.
-If they collect those signatures, it will stop the trans equality law from taking effect in January and put the civil rights of trans kids up for popular vote in November 2014.
+If they collect those signatures, it will stop the trans equality law from taking effect in January and put the civil rights of trans kids up for a popular vote in November 2014.

 The old Prop 8 cast of characters have organized as the coalition for the “Privacy for All Students.”
 Care to take a guess at who’s one of the largest supporters of the coalition?